 Surgery for a herniated disc

-Surgery for a herniated disc is usually considered only when more conservative options do not bring pain relief and a return to your normal lifestyle.
-In fact, most people with herniated discs in the spine never need to consider surgery at all.
-A herniated disc does not necessarily cause painful symptoms, so it’s possible that some patients won’t need any treatment.
-But if any disc material comes into contact with nerve tissue in the spine, debilitating pain can occur.
+Surgery for a herniated disc is usually considered only when conservative options do not bring pain relief and a return to your normal lifestyle.
+In fact, a herniated disc doesn’t always cause symptoms, but if any disc material comes into contact with nerve tissue in the spine, debilitating pain can occur.

 Commonly experienced symptoms like burning pain, numbness and muscle weakness can be treated conservatively in many cases with physical therapy, spinal injections and other options.
 If you and your doctor are considering surgery, it is important to know the options in front of you.
 This knowledge can help you make a decision with the greatest chance of lasting pain relief and a high quality of life.
 Please reach out to our caring and dedicated team at any time if you have any questions and to learn more about the treatment options available to you.

 Types of surgery for a herniated disc